jasonwhat/lazo/README.md

 The main difference between Lazo and Casper lies in the details:
 * A home button was (re-)added to the upper left -- as it was present in the early Casper versions.
 * The font of the menu was changed to a non-serif font
-* All header images are tinted to make fonts more readable
 * Addition of Disqus